 Quibdo is one of Colombia’s most isolated cities.
 It is located on the bank of the Atrato River which snakes through virgin jungle leading to the Caribbean Sea and which at one time was considered as a possible route for a canal passing through the Americas before the Panama canal had been constructed.

-There is no decent water or sewage system in place to the extent that despite being in the wettest region on the planet there are occasional droughts as stored water quickly runs out.
+There is no decent water or sewage system in place to the extent that despite being in the wettest region on the planet there are sometimes droughts here as stored water quickly runs out!

-Tourist attractions in Quibdó are few and far between.
-El Catedral de Quibdó (see photo right) is probably Quibdó’s biggest landmark, sitting on the bank of the Atrato River.
+Tourist attractions in Quibdo are few and far between.
+The Cathedral is probably the biggest landmark, sitting on the bank of the Atrato River.

 From the cathedral it is worth taking a stroll into the small downtown area to visit the colourful markets and simply to people watch.